slowdnn-workshop/slowdnn-workshop.github.io/_modules/schedule.md

 Tuesday, January 3
 : Welcome Session and Educational Tutorials
   :
-: - The first tutorial will be on recent progress in low-dimensional models for high-dimensional data, based on an [ICASSP 2022 short course](https://highdimdata-lowdimmodels-tutorial.github.io/).
+: - Tutorial on recent progress in low-dimensional models for high-dimensional data, based on an [ICASSP 2022 short course](https://highdimdata-lowdimmodels-tutorial.github.io/) with additional material on sparse neural networks and on self-expressive models.
-: - The second tutorial will be on sparse and self-expressive deep neural networks, led by Atlas Wang and Chong You.

 Wednesday, January 4
 : Invited Talks and Poster Presentations